Beauty Products in Japan’s Drugstores – Facial Care (Part 3A)

 D) Sekkisui White Washing Cream

 I want to introduce you to another cleanser, but you can’t buy it in the drugstore but only at Japan’s 7-Eleven.
 I wanted to mention this here for your benefit. :) It’s the Sekkisui White Washing Cream by Kose.
 This product is different from the one you usually see at cosmetic counters, in advertisements and Singapore retail outlets.
 Those are from Kose as well, but they belong to the Sekkisei product range.
 Since I am unwilling to spend so much on Sekkisei products, I jumped at it when I saw Kose has a more affordable range, Sekkisui.
-I bought this 80g tube for ¥500 (S$6.30)Haven’t use it yet.
+I bought this 80g tube for ¥500 (S$6.30).
+Haven’t used it yet.
 For more information on Sekkisei products: www.sekkisui.com/eng

 E) Senka Perfect Whip Facial Cleansing Foam

 I didn’t buy Senka Perfect Whip Facial Cleansing Foam during my Japan trip, but during my Taiwan babymoon trip after that.
 Watsons was running a super good promotion for it.
 It is paraben-free, and so I bought, tried and loved it!
 I even bought another version of it (Senka Speedy Perfect Whip Mousse Cleanser (Airy Touch)) in my subsequent Japan trip!
-This product is actually produced by Shiseido for the budget conscious.
+This product is actually produced by Shiseido for the budget-conscious.

-2) Exfoliator
+Exfoliator

 Natural Aqua Gel Cure is a skin exfoliation product that’s said to sell a bottle every 12 seconds in Japan.
-This oil and paraben free product is suitable for the face and body.
+This oil and paraben-free product is suitable for the face and body.
 This is one of my most expensive buys in Japan’s drugstores.
 I bought it for ¥2,500 (S$31.38) and it’s about S$40 on Qoo10.
-But once in a while, Qoo10 has timesale and you can get it at about S$30.
+But once in a while, Qoo10 has a timesale and you can get it at about S$30.

-So is this worth the buy?
+So is this worth buying?

 I don’t have the habit of exfoliating my face.
 I occasionally use Olay Professional Pro-X with its facial cleansing brush.
-It was a gift so I tried it but the whole cleaning process was a bit troublesome for me.
-But Natural Aqua Gel Cure was easy–wash and dry my face and then apply the gel.
+It was a gift, so I tried it, but the whole cleaning process was a bit troublesome for me.
+But Natural Aqua Gel Cure was easy–wash and dry my face, and then apply the gel.

 However, when I first applied it, I thought I was cheated by the raving reviews.
-The gel turned into liquid and I felt like I was merely rubbing my face with water!
+The gel turned into liquid, and I felt like I was merely rubbing my face with water!
 Hmm, did I not pump enough or what?
 But I remember a blogger saying to press on and keep massaging in a circular motion.
 And soon, within 30 secs to 1 min, the liquid turned into white flakes, or are these flakes my dead skin?
-Anyhow, we just need to rinse off and moisturize the skin after that.
+Anyhow, we just need to rinse off and moisturise the skin after that.

-3) Moisturiser
+Moisturiser

 A) Shuada Shizuku Pack Gel

 p.s.
-It comes in a teardrop plastic packaging which I have removed before taking the photo.
+It comes in a teardrop plastic packaging, which I have removed before taking the photo.

 B) Nivea Creme

 Needless to say, I bought it!
 But hubby and I didn’t like the texture.
 The cream feels sticky and thick.
 And then our faces felt thick and heavy after application.
-Think I better stick with gel/liquid moisturiser.
+Think I’d better stick with gel/liquid moisturiser.
 But if you want to try, you can easily buy it in Singapore at S$5.50 in Watsons.
 It’s even cheaper to buy in Singapore because I got mine in Japan for ¥498 (S$6.25).

 More on moisturisers in my next post: lip balms and horse oil products.